zahranoviana/Microbial-Bioinformatics-101.1-A-Practical-Workshop-for-Whole-Genome-Sequencing-WGS-Data-Analysis/README.md

 Participant: Staff of Research Center for Applied Microbiology BRIN

 ## Outline
-# Part 1
+### Part 1 - Navigating the Command Line
-1. Installation of Window Subsystem for Linux (Window user only)
+1. Installation of required tool/software:
+   a.
+Window Subsystem for Linux (Window user only)
-2. Ubuntu installation
+   b.
+Ubuntu
-3. Miniconda3 installation
+   c.
+Miniconda3
-4. Seqkit installation
-5. NanoPlot Installation
-6.
+2. Getting Familiar with the Command Line

-7. Quality check for long-read sequences (Oxford Nanopore Technologies)
+### Part 2 - Quality check of sequences
+1. Installation of required tools
+   a.
+Fastp
+   b.
+Nanoplot
-8. Quality check for short-read sequences (Illumina)
+2. Quality check for short-read sequences (Illumina)
-9. D

-### Test 2
+3. Quality check for long-read sequences (Oxford Nanopore Technologies)

+### Part 3 - Assembly and annotation
+1. Installation of required tools
+   a.
+Bactopia
+2. Assembly and annotation using bactopia